Hump Day History

 This took place while he was on leave as an Army lieutenant, and during ongoing Civil Rights protests.
 Ashe helped desegregate tennis and he was also an activist for economic empowerment, opposition to Apartheid and AIDS awareness.

-He retired in 1980 following a heart attack.
+He retired in 1980 after suffering a heart attack.
 Following double bypass surgery in 1983, he was infected with HIV during a blood transfusion.
-After revealing his condition in 1992, he set about educating the public.
+Upon revealing his condition in 1992, he set about educating the public.
 He passed in 1993.

 His legacy lives on through the Arthur Ashe Courage Award, for athletes whose actions "transcend sports...possessing strength in the face of adversity, courage in the face of peril and the willingness to stand up for their beliefs no matter what the cost."